Explosions and Fires

 - Other tenants and their guests: Another tenant of your apartment building might have started a fire or caused an explosion, perhaps with a cigarette.
 Smoking accounts for 6% of all residential fires.

-How Can I Be Compensated for the Fire or Explosion?
+How Can I Be Compensated?

 - Pain and Suffering: The emotional trauma of living through an explosion or fire can be one of life’s most devastating events, particularly if you have sustained permanent injuries, have lost a loved one or have lost many of your treasured personal belongings.

-- Lifestyle Changes and Life Care Needs: Fire- and explosion-caused injuries can cause lifestyle changes, such as the need for a wheelchair.
+- Lifestyle Changes and Life Care Needs: Fire- and explosion-related injuries can cause lifestyle changes, such as the need for a wheelchair.
 You might have sustained a permanent disfigurement, a brain injury causing cognitive impairment or other physical disabilities.
 You may need help for a few months, or forever, with performing normal daily activities, like driving to work or cleaning your home.

-- Punitive Damages: While punitive damages are not available in every explosion or fire case, there are some notable exceptions, such as when a business owner’s gross negligence in blocking two of three exits with inventory prevents patrons from exiting a burning building.
+- Punitive Damages: While punitive damages are not available in every case, there are some notable exceptions, such as when a business owner’s gross negligence in blocking two of three exits with inventory prevents patrons from exiting a burning building.
 A reputable and skilled attorney can help you determine whether punitive damages are available in your case.

 Fires and explosions may result from different causes.
 For more information, you may access the following related topics on our website: